Marketing and Consumer Studies

 Sunghwan Yi

-BBA, MBA Korea, PhD Penn State - Associate Professor
+BBA, MBA Korea, PhD Penn State - Professor

 Graduate Faculty